To find out more about how to attend a field trip, please contact the Fort Worth Gem and Mineral Club via email.

 Some trips that are scheduled have a cap on the amount of attendees allowed.
 If there is a trip scheduled with a limit to the number of participants,

-then you would need to speak with Schuyler so he could try to find a way to get you in, if at all possible.
+then you would need to speak with Felice so he could try to find a way to get you in, if at all possible.
 Some trips are also scheduled that will not allow minors.
 So it is always best to pay attention to this fact before planning to attend.
 Sometimes these may be

 first come, first serve sorts of situations for club members on a limited visitors trip.
 These kinds of trips